Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

   sudo ./build.sh
   sudo docker-compose up

 the rest of the testing was done using the local server.
-One detail that was not explicitly specifified in the ITD document was that the mysql server's ip was hardcoded to :code:`localhost`, something that revealed itself to be cumbersome in our docker setup and it would cause major issues if it were used in the setup shown in the RASD (3.4.3).
+One detail that was not explicitly specifified in the ITD document was that the mysql server's ip was hardcoded to :code:`localhost`, something that revealed itself to be cumbersome in our docker setup and it would cause major issues if it were used in the setup as shown in the RASD (3.4.3).

 acceptance test cases cases